MIT-LCP/mimic-iv-website/content/core/patients.md

 # Detailed Description

-## `SUBJECT_ID`
+## `subject_id`

-`SUBJECT_ID` is a unique identifier which specifies an individual patient. `SUBJECT_ID` is a candidate key for the table, so is unique for each row.
-Information that is consistent for the lifetime of a patient is stored in this table.
+`subject_id` is a unique identifier which specifies an individual patient.
+Any rows associated with a single `subject_id` pertain to the same individual.
+As `subject_id` is the primary key for the table, it is unique for each row.

 ## `GENDER`